OccultParrot/pixel-planet/README.md

 # pixel-planet

-A planet generator with a pixel art aesthetic.
+A fun little shader project using noise to generate a unique planet!